 t.30 Duration of the bout is held to mean the effective duration, that is the total of the intervals of time between the orders 'Fence' and 'Halt'.
-Thus the time taken for stops is subtracted.

 The duration of the bout is registered by the Referee or by a time-keeper.
 For the finals of all official competitions, as well as for all bouts for which a chronometer is visible to the spectators, the chronometer must be so placed that it is visible to the two fencers on the strip and to the Referee.